Policy Brief

 Energy policy

 Jersey does not currently have an energy policy.
-The Carbon Neutral Roadmap (CNR) is currently the key document in respect of energy policy.
+The Carbon Neutral Roadmap (CNR) is currently the key document.
 The summary in the CNR on the island energy market stated -

 There are a number of available and emerging non-fossil hydrocarbon products and new energy sources that are entering the marketplace in all sectors.
 They will reach maturity and commercial availability over the next three decades and have the potential to contribute to Jersey’s decarbonisation journey.
 Some new products, particularly biofuels, are direct substitutes for existing fossil-hydrocarbons making transition simpler assuming supply and demand align, and prices are competitive enough to encourage uptake.